unreal4u/db_mysqli/README.md

     * Support for multi-connections
     * Better documentation
     * Code cleanup and some minor improvements

 * 4.1.0:
     * Made class compatible with composer.phar and PSR-0 autoloader standards
     * Some minor fixes in documentation and code

 * 4.1.1:
     * Fixes
     * Better documentation

+* 4.1.2:
+    * Totally forgot about PSR-0 underscore standard.
+The class is now refactored to wipe out the usage of underscore in the class's name

 Contact the author
 -------